tytydraco/yessleep/out/I_found_home_videos_of_my_family_that_shouldnt_exist.md

 I didn’t even know we had any.
 I don’t remember my parents ever owning a camera.

 The video starts with static, then clears just enough to show something.
-The picture is muddy, warped by tracking lines.
+The picture is muddy, warped.
 It could be the living room, but the furniture looks wrong.
 Everything is too big or too small, shifting every time the frame jitters.
 Sometimes it almost looks like a bedroom.
 Sometimes, like a hallway.

 No faces.
 No clear shapes.
 Just flickering shadows that don’t match what the voices are saying.